M4n0zz/Gen1PokeScripts/SuperSpeed+/Readme.md

 Additionally, holding button A makes the player move at extremely high speed — similar to the fast-forward feature in emulators.

-The effect is achieved using an OAM DMA hijack, which keeps the payload running constantly in the background.

 ###  ⚠ Warnings
   <ul>
-    <li>If you are already using an <strong>OAM DMA hijack</strong> for another purpose, installing this payload will overwrite it and break any existing functionality.</li>
+    <li>The effect is achieved using an OAM DMA hijack, which keeps the payload running constantly in the background.
+If you are already using the hijack, installing this payload will overwrite it and break any existing functionality.</li>
     <li>Due to its nature, this script cannot survive a game reset.
 You will need to activate it again.</li>
   </ul>